newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/bus-inspection.md

 ### Registration Requirements

-- Form SS-14 "Authorization to Issue School Bus License Plates"\
-  (received upon successful vehicle inspection)
+- Form SS-14 Authorization to Issue School Bus License Plates (received upon successful vehicle inspection)
 - Copy of the commercial vehicle insurance policy for your vehicle

 > **Once completed, you will have:**